Will-C-Aitken/budgurse/README.md

     $x.xxxM formats for thousands and millions respectively

-Once minimum functionality has been met, the following are features I want to and/or think could be valuable if implemented, in order of importance:
+Once minimum functionality has been met, the following are features I want to add and/or think could be valuable if implemented, in order of importance:

 ### Feature Roadmap